 - 12. Using the Configuration Manager assign these new instances to HPCC services such as Thor or Roxie.
 Refer to the "HPCC Configuration Manager" documentation for more details. - 13.
 Save the configuration. - 14.
 Stop the Configuration Manager service by entering Ctrl-C in the SSH session. - 15.
-Make a backup copy of the original configuration file, /etc/HPCCSystems/environment.xml.

-16. Copy the updated configuration file, /etc/HPCCSystems/source/environment.xml, to the location where the HPCCSystems' scripts will reference it.

-17. Use the hpcc-push.sh script to distribute the environment.xml file to the other instances that will be part of the HPCC Platform.
+Make a backup copy of the original configuration file, /etc/HPCCSystems/environment.xml. sudo cp /etc/HPCCSystems/environment.xml /etc/HPCCSystems/environment.xml.bak - 16.
+Copy the updated configuration file, /etc/HPCCSystems/source/environment.xml, to the location where the HPCCSystems' scripts will reference it. - sudo cp /etc/HPCCSystems/source/environment.xml /etc/HPCCSystems/environment.xml - 17.
+Use the hpcc-push.sh script to distribute the environment.xml file to the other instances that will be part of the HPCC Platform.
 This will be necessary before the platform is started.

-sudo /opt/HPCCSystems/sbin/hpcc-push.sh -s /etc/HPCCSystems/environment.xml -t /etc/HPCCSystems/environment.xml sudo /opt/HPCCSystems/sbin/hpcc-run.sh -a hpcc-init start
+sudo /opt/HPCCSystems/sbin/hpcc-push.sh -s /etc/HPCCSystems/environment.xml -t /etc/HPCCSystems/environment.xml sudo /opt/HPCCSystems/sbin/hpcc-run.sh -a hpcc-init start instance>:18010 .The necessary steps to verify the status of the services is also docume nted in the HPCCCertification-6.2.0-1.pdf that is provided with the AMI.